junesirius/junesirius.github.io/_posts/Supernatural/SPN_Rareship/SPN-Apocalypse-Cas-Jimmy-whole-novel.md

 He demands his wandering thought come back to the moment, to the sky and angel, to the bright light in the dream.
 He adds to the prayer, *May the world a peaceful place to live, and may my family safe.
 Amen.*

-When he opens his eyes, the sky over his head opens, and a heavenly bright light dawning down over his head.
-Jimmy starts, looking up at the light, but it's so bright that his eyes are are hurting with a rising heat at the back of the socket.
+When he opens his eyes, the sky over his head opens, and a heavenly bright light dawns over his head.
+Jimmy starts, looking up at the light, but it's so bright that his eyes are hurting with a rising heat at the back of the sockets.
 He has to shut his eyes tight, panicking over what is happening.

 The high-pitched voice sounds up right then, answering him, "Do you give yourself to the angels?"
-The voice is as if it comes from the sky, and comes from the deepest of his brain in the same time.
+The voice is as if it comes from the sky and from the deepest of his brain at the same time.
 His eardrums vibrate with the pitch, ringing with echoes even when the voice is not speaking, threatening to break but miraculously not.

 Jimmy knows it must be the angels.
 The angels are real.
 He knows it.
 He knows it all along.